n-o-karma/Dark_Sky_Finder/README.md

 We hope you enjoy our interactive map!<br />

+⋆ To use map use the template folder to access the html ⋆

 By Nick O'Karma, Stephen Smith, Hannah Whang, Desiree Trevino, Elizabeth Di Scala, Michael Cariello, and Crystal Lucas